davidolorundare/tempus_de_challenge/README.md

 ---
 ### Approach to Project

-- two full days of learning and experimentation with new topics: Working with Airflow, RESTFul APIs, Docker, AWS Python Boto libraries, Python Integration Testing, Python Test Doubles, and applying Test-Driven Development in practice.
+- A week of learning and experimentation with new topics: Working with Airflow, RESTFul APIs, Docker, AWS Python Boto library, Python Integration Testing, Using Python Test Doubles, and applying Python Test-Driven Development in practice.

 - one full day of coding, testing, and developing the solution.